halperta/halperta.github.io/docs/_posts/2022-06-01-purposelaunch.md

   - COVID19
   - Advocacy
 ---

+Listen to a recording of the "Finding Your Purpose" book launch, hosted by the High Theory podcast: [http://hightheory.net/2022/09/13/finding-your-purpose-2/](http://hightheory.net/2022/09/13/finding-your-purpose-2/)

 High Theory Podcast presents the launch of Finding Your Purpose: a Higher Calling Workbook for Justice-Oriented Scholars in an Unjust World.